csound/csound/readme-csound5.txt

 CsoundQt their main Csound environment, although there are other excellent environments.
 CsoundQt runs not only Csound code, but also Python scripts.

-Cabbage is a tool for making Csound VST plugins, either effects or synthesizers, out of Csound unified files (.csd files) that have a special <Cabbage> tag.
-Please see http://code.google.com/p/cabbage for more information, and instructions for use.

 The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
 To get started with real-time MIDI performance, for example, see Section 2.1.3.